 So what do you need to know before replacing your artificial sweetener or sugar with maple syrup?
 Because the sticky stuff is made in several countries and U.S. states, there are different ways of classifying it, which can be confusing.
 Canada has three classifying levels; #1, with extra light (AA), light (A) medium (B) and #2 (Amber) and #3 (Dark).
 In the U.S., it's divided into Grade A (with either light amber or fancy, medium amber, or dark amber) or Grade B. Vermont and New Hampshire each have different rules (from each other and the U.S. scale) about which syrups can be given which grades, which depend on how long it has been boiled down, and the original sap content from the tree.
 In general, lighter shades have a less intense maple flavor (which is great for cereals and coffee) than darker shades (which are better for baking, fudge, marinades and sauces).

-The only way you can know if you like maple syrup is to taste it for yourself, so start with a smaller container, and try some right off the spoon to get an idea of the flavor if you've never really tasted it.
+The only way you can know if you like maple syrup if you've never tried it is to taste it for yourself, so start with a smaller container, and try some right off the spoon to get an idea of the flavor.
 Try it on cereal or with yogurt or whipped into a smoothie (or you heat it up on the stove, and throw it out on the snow or ice once winter comes for the Northeastern treat, "sugar on snow").
 Or you can check out this page of New England treats, or this one, for recipes featuring the tasty syrup from the sugar maple tree.